-Snapchat built a TikTok competitor and it already has 100 million users
+Snapchat built a TikTok competitor, and it already has 100 million users

 It’s been less than three months since Snapchat launched Spotlight, its short-form video platform where creators have the opportunity to get paid, and it already has more than 100 million monthly active users.

-That figure was one of many bright spots in Snap Inc’s fourth-quarter earnings report, posted Thursday after the bell.
+That figure was one of many bright spots in Snap Inc.’s fourth-quarter earnings report, posted Thursday after the bell.
 The company reported revenue of $911 million, up 62%, compared to a consensus estimate cited by CNBC of $857.4 million.
 Adjusted earnings per share were 9 cents, versus 7 cents expected.

 The big story for Snap continues to be its steady user growth—daily active users grew 22% to 265 million—even in the face of growing competition from TikTok, which has further captivated Snap’s target Gen Z demographic in the months since the coronavirus pandemic.
 Much of that success can be attributed to its Discover platform, on which Snap says “over 90% of the U.S. Gen Z population watched Shows and publisher content in Q4 2020.”